Here’s how forced pairing of phones works like in Person of Interest:

 Do they happen often?

-There’s a lot to cover, so I’m going to cover the four biggest things that come up in the show: how to force pairing with a phone, how to clone a phone, how to track a phone, and how to do it all discreetly.
+There’s a lot to cover, so I’m going to cover the four biggest things that come up in Person of Interest: how to force pair, clone, and track a cell phone, and how to do it all discreetly.

 There are other specific uses in the show that involves forced pairing, but covering absolutely everything would take too long.